Hawaii Truck Idling Law

 When you can keep idling

-- Engine adjustment or repair
+- Engine adjustment or repair at a garage or similar place of repair

-- Auxiliary equipment with no visible smoke
+- PTO-driven auxiliary equipment built onto the vehicle, with no visible smoke (excludes air conditioning)

 - Passenger loading or unloading, up to 3 minutes